kode4food/interpol/guide/01-intro.md

 **Note:** Depending on your operating system's permissions, you may have to use 'sudo' for this call to work.

-Once Interpol is installed, you can start the Node REPL by typing `node` in your Terminal.
+Once Interpol is installed, you can start the node.js REPL by typing `node` in your Terminal.
 After that, type this stuff in:

 ```javascript
 var interpol = require('interpol');